apigee/apigeetool-node/README.md

 * retrieving deployed proxies and apps from Edge,
 * deleting proxy definitions from Edge, and
 * retreiving log messages from Node.js apps deployed to Edge.
+* create or delete an API product in Edge
+* create or delete a Developer in Edge
+* create or delete a Developer Application in Edge
+* create or delete a Cache resource in Edge

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.